-Georgia-born Daryle Singletary is one of the finer neo-traditionalist honky-tonkers to come up during the 1990s...
-Yeah, sure, he recorded some sappy stuff, too, but basically the guy had some serious twang...
+Georgia-born Daryle Singletary (1971-2018) was one of the finest neo-traditionalist honkytonkers to come up during the 1990s...
+Yeah, sure, he recorded some sappy stuff, too, but basically the guy showed some serious twang...
 Like just about everybody else in modern-day Nashville, he faded off the charts and was shown the door, but also like many other singers, he reemerged as an indie artist, playing even better, truer hard country than before!
-Here's a quick look at his work.
+Here's a quick look at his work...

 Daryle Singletary "Daryle Singletary" (Warner-Giant, 1995)